patbcole117/SaltyStats/README.md

 ![image](https://github.com/patbcole117/SaltyStats/assets/75111838/7f549eb8-8e95-4050-9d24-7fdf14a3ca6f)

-If you wish to use a local MongoDB server simply change LOCALE to LOCAL.
+If you wish to use a local MongoDB server simply change LOCALE from REMOTE to LOCAL.
 The MONGO_URL should be the entire connection string in this case.
 For example: mongodb://localhost:27017/

 # GPTs and other Predictors